SEC Increases Exclusion of Proposals - 2023-2025

 Read the full text here.

-Shareholder Proposals at Monsanto Were Warning of Troubles Ahead for Bayer's Acquisition
+Shareholder Proposals and trouble at Bayer's Acquisition

 In 2016, shareholder John Harrington, the president of Harrington Investments Inc., filed a proposal at Monsanto regarding health risks from the company’s flagship weedkiller Roundup.
 The proposal noted “an increasing number of independent studies assessing the toxicity of glyphosate, the active ingredient in Roundup, associate it with cancer, birth defects, kidney disease, and hormone disruption, causing world-wide concern about its safety”.
 The proposal requested a report assessing the effectiveness and risks associated with the company’s policy responses … to the impact of recent reclassification of glyphosate as “probably carcinogenic,” and quantifying potential material, financial risks or operational impacts on the Company in the event that proposed bans and restrictions are enacted.